'I'm exasperated with the pay review process'

 Ironically, for the leaders of a profession that concentrates on evidence, evidence is the one thing lacking to support much of the NPCC’s aspirations.
 It’s rather like having been asked to comment on the Mona Lisa when all Da Vinci had drawn was hair and eyebrows.

 Our written evidence makes clear this failing as well as the failure of the NPCC to address the issue of pay progression, as directed by the PRRB.
 Instead we see ludicrous proposals about paying apprentice police officers a derisory £18,000 starting salary; and this was raised by the NPCC just days before the submissions are expected by the PRRB.

-Last year the PRRB was brave and, despite the shackles set by government, put its neck on the line recommending an overall pay uplift that was more than the 1% public sector pay cap.
-This year, we ask that they be brave again.
+Last year, the PRRB put its neck on the line recommending an overall pay uplift that was more than the 1% public sector pay cap.
+This year, we ask that they do so again.
 And then government must stop patting us on the back with one hand, while picking our pockets with the other.
 They must honour the PRRB process and implement their recommendation in full; and give us the additional 1% consolidated pay they owe us from last year too.

 Read our accompnaying news article Police chiefs under fire over pay and more on the PRRB